Akash7a/Library_backend/README.md

 Scripts
-npm run dev: Starts the server in development mode with live reloading (using nodemon). npm run start: Starts the server for production (without live reloading). npm run lint: Runs linter checks on the codebase.
+npm run dev: Starts the server in development mode with live reloading (using nodemon). npm run start: Starts the server for production (without live reloading). npm run lint: Runs linter checks on the codebase.# Library_backend